|Virginia Woolf, Childhood Portrait|

 ----------------------.
 To the Lighthouse.
 Harcourt Brace.
 1955.
-Probably Woolf’s most taught book in schools, it is a family drama on a rocky beach in Scotland divided in three parts.
-In this essay I focus on James and his relationship to his father and how his father disavows his wishes to go see the Lighthouse.
+Probably Woolf’s most taught book in schools, it is a family drama on a rocky beach in Scotland divided into three parts.
+In this essay, I focus on James and his relationship to his father and how his father disavows his wishes to go see the Lighthouse.

 ----------------------.
 Orlando.
 Harcourt Brace.
 Woolf’s most playful piece on the body in space; the body in this novel metamorphoses from man to woman -- Orlando is not ashamed of her body, not afraid of standing in front of the mirror in awe.

 -----------------------.
 The Waves.
 Harcourt Brace.
 Considered one of Woolf’s most difficult books, it is probably the chef d’oeuvre of her life’s work, especially the portrayal it gives of abuse; the novel is the disembodied voice of six narrators replete with metaphysical images of the sea and waves.